 SEAN: SEAN: Play It Cool, Guys (Cool Doji Danshi) runs in Square Enix’s Gangan Pixiv, and features a bunch of cool guys who are secretly… awkward dorks!
 This seems more on the funny side.

 SEAN: Penguin Gentlemen (Penguin Shinshi) is a done-in-one hardcover about a group of penguins who run a bar.
 Sometimes they’re drawn as penguins… and sometimes they’re drawn as buff hot guys.
 This ran in Kadokawa’s Pixiv Essay.

 ASH: It really does, in the best sort of way.

-MELINDA: This sounds amazing.
+MJ: This sounds amazing.